 - Ask someone else to do your grocery shopping for you and help you with any other urgent practical matters.

 - Contact your programme/course coordinator to let them know that you are sick if your condition prevents you from participating in class and/or if you have any common symptoms of Covid-19.
-If you have been on campus, you can also give them consent to inform those who may have been at risk of infection.

 - If you cannot manage in your home, call 1177 and ask for advice.

 What not to do if you are sick?

 - Don’t leave your home (unless necessary for medical care).

 - Don’t visit a healthcare provider without contacting 1177 first!

 - For questions or concerns regarding your studies, please contact your programme/course coordinator or other contact at the faculty or department.

 - For general and practical questions, contact the International Desk.